Tabassumasra05/FOSS_Trainee/README.md

 I am Asra Tabassum,
 Currently pursuing my B.Tech at IIIT Allahabad in IT branch.

-💡I have qualified for INMO(Indian Natinal Mathematical Olympiad) and a passionate learner of mathematics and its intersection with competitive programming.
+💡I have qualified for INMO(Indian National Mathematical Olympiad) and a passionate learner of mathematics and its intersection with competitive programming.

 I love solving complex numbers and playing with numbers and their logics.